Katrine Lilleland

 “Stavanger is perfectly located for everyone who enjoys active nature experiences – all year round!
 You can visit some of Norway’s most famous rock formations, beautiful fjords, and fantastic sandy beaches”, says Gaute Løvset.

-Løvset works for the activity and tourism company Norwegian Experience.
-He loves to be outdoors as much as possible, create fantastic experiences, and share good tips.
+Løvset works for the Norwegian coastal cruise company Havila Kystruten.
+He loves to be outdoors as much as possible regardless of the seasons, explore new places, and share good tips.

 Public transport: A great thing about Stavanger is that nature is so easily accessible by bus, boat, and even bicycle.